softwarelight/ZhijianJiang/_posts/fly_overseas/2016-09-24-TOEFL-Experience.md

    * Listen again to **improve your notes**
    * Use 托福考满分APP to carefully listen to sentences **until understanding** them and even read these sentences
    * **Do it again** and conclude why you are wrong
+* Pay attention to linking word (signal words):
+   **So, although, though, but, well, you know, in fact, because, for example, okay, still, additionally, why, again, let's, now, and, anyway, you see, also**

 ## Reading
 * Keep reviewing words with app every day.